 In anticipation for that, budding housebuyers should play a role in understanding IBS and its advantages before it becomes compulsory.

+What is IBS?
 In simpler terms, IBS or prefabrication as it is known worldwide is to mass produce the components required in constructing a building, either off-site or on-site, usually in a controlled environment.

 What Types of Pre-Fab Are Available?